 - Many dogs will be hungry after a seizure, so make sure that there are food and water available.
 If the seizures are caused by low blood sugar, feeding your dog something sugary like honey can help to bring their glucose levels up quickly.

-- Monitor your dog’s health afterward.
+- Monitor your dog’s health afterwards.
 It may be distressed or confused, so make sure you are there to comfort it.
 Keep a note of any other symptoms, and contact your vet if you are concerned.

 What Your Veterinarian Might Recommend!
 Dog Seizure Medication